wunderwuzzi23/scratch/README.md

 # scratch
-Repo with random useful scripts and utilities
+Repo with random useful scripts, utilities, prompts and stuff.